-Once a Buhari promoter and now ‘disappointed’, Ynaija publisher faces attack - Premium Times Nigeria
+Once a Buhari promoter and now ‘disappointed’, YNaija publisher faces attack - Premium Times Nigeria

 “You can’t collect large sums of money from corrupt politicians for image laundering; then promote yourself as the ‘turning point generation,'” Onye Nkuzi said in an apparent reference to Mr. Jideonwo’s 2014 book titled: ‘Are We The Turning Point Generation?: How Africa’s Youth Can Drive Its Urgently Needed Revolution.’

-As the attacks raged, Mr. Jideonwo shared a new article he authored on his Twitter handle in which he decried emergence of older generation in recent elections from Africa to America.
+As the attacks raged, Mr. Jideonwo shared on Twitter a new article he authored in which he appeared to decry the emergence of older generation in recent elections from Africa to America.

+Mr. Jideonwo told PREMIUM TIMES the piece actually “defended the emergence of older people in recent elections and noted that it is inevitable for now, until the youth get resources”.

-Critics saw the piece as not only hypocritical but an attempt by Mr. Jideonwo to strategically reposition himself as the face of the younger generation for financial gains ahead of the 2019 elections.
+But critics saw the piece as not only hypocritical but an attempt by Mr. Jideonwo to strategically reposition himself as the face of the younger generation for financial gains ahead of 2019 elections.

 This is because Mr. Jideonwo supported a 72-year-old Mr. Buhari two years ago, he also worked for the septuagenarian Ghanaian president, Nana Akufo-Addo, as recent as December 2016.

-Note: Editor’s Note: This report was updated to reflect Mr. Jideonwo’s comment about an article he shared.